 - Hyperbaric bag and emergency medical oxygen

-- Medical consultation at the Himalayan Rescue Association Clinic
+- Medical consultation and care at the Himalayan Rescue Association Clinic

 Not included are the following:

-- International round-trip air fare and travel expenses to/from Kathmandu
+- International air fare and travel expenses to/from Kathmandu

-- Hotels in Kathmandu for stated itinerary at end of expedition
+- Additional hotel nights in Kathmandu beyond one night at the end of the expedition

 - Medical Evacuation insurance of $500,000 (required)